RasaHQ/rasa/docs/dialogue-elements/completing-tasks.rst

-:desc: Read about common dialogue patterns encountered by task-oriented
+:desc: Read about common dialogue patterns encountered by task-oriented a
-       bots and how best to handle them using Rasa's open source dialogue management system.
+       bots and how best to handle them using Rasa's open source dialogue a management system.

 .. _completing-tasks:

 ================
-Completing Tasks
+Completing Tasks a
 ================

 .. edit-link::